 In the short to medium term, returns for investors are likely to be dictated by the old investment strategy; medium to long term, by the new investment strategy.
 As with all VCTs the new investment strategy is likely to produce more volatile returns and dividends could become less predictable as the risk profile of the portfolio changes.

-Key Travel provides airline tickets, hotels, rail tickets, visas and risk management services to clients including charities such as Oxfam and Save the Children and universities including Bristol, Cambridge and Liverpool.
+Founded in 1980, Key Travel is a travel management company providing airline tickets, hotels, rail tickets, visas and risk management services to clients including charities such as Oxfam and Save the Children and universities including Bristol, Cambridge and Liverpool.

 In 2013 Livingbridge supported a management buyout with a total investment of £9 million.
 Five years later, in May 2018, Key Travel was acquired by private equity firm Elysian Capital for an undisclosed amount.
 Livingbridge reportedly achieved a return of 3.2x its original investment – note past performance is not a guide to the future.